 “We gotta move!
 The bots are gonna be here any second!” he yelled, waving for Benjamin to climb faster.

 Maria took her hand out of her shirt and flexed it, feeling the ache of her wound.
 She’d be able to climb, though.
-Maria felt a sharp bite at her neck and swatted at with her free hand.
+Maria felt a sharp bite at her neck and swatted at it with her free hand.
 Another bot.
 They might not be hunting her, but apparently they had no love for her either.

 “The cloud is made o’ bots!
 What are you talkin’ about?” yelled Maria in reply as she gripped the plastic rungs of the rope ladder.
-Bea was right behind her.”
+Bea was right behind her.

 Maria winced as Juan took her hand and pulled her up and into the body of the helicopter.